UniStuttgart-VISUS/mmpld/README.md

         mmpld::read_list_header(hFile, fileHeader.version, listHeader);

         // We need to tell the read_as API how big our buffer is, which is done
-        // by setting the available size in 'targetListHeader'. targetListHeader.particles = listHeader.particles.
+        // by copying the available size to 'targetListHeader'. auto targetListHeader = listHeader;

+        // Next, set the format we want to have the particles in.
+In this
+        // example, the format is a compile-time constant, but you could use
+        // any format at runtime here.
+        targetListHeader.vertex_type = mmpld::vertex_type::float_xyz;
+        targetListHeader.colour_type = mmpld::colour_type::rgb32;

-        // Allocate the buffer for all converted particles. particles.resize(mmpld::get_size<std::size_t>(targetListHeader));
+        // Allocate the buffer for all converted particles.
+It is important to
+        // use 'targetListHeader' here and not the list header read from the
+        // file, because the conversion target might have a different size than
+        // the original input.
+        particles.resize(mmpld::get_size<std::size_t>(targetListHeader));

         // Initialise the destination pointer.